NuttapolCha/design-patterns-go/README.md

     }
     ```

 5. Business is going crazy now.
-They require you to add `MagicDuck` which initialy cannot quack, but after it flying, it can.
+They require you to add `MagicDuck` which initially cannot quack, but after it flying, it can.
-By implementing this, you will see that the MagicDuck cannot quack at the beginning of the game but can quack at the middle game wihout additional logic in main function.
+By implementing this, you will see that the MagicDuck cannot quack at the beginning of the game but can quack at the middle game without additional logic in main function.

     ```go
     func main() {